atolye15/scss-starter/docs/getting-started/architecture.md

 ### Objects folder

-The `objects/` folder contains everything that takes part in laying out the site or application.
-This folder could have stylesheets for the main parts of the site (header, footer, navigation, sidebar…), the grid system or even CSS styles for all the forms.
+The `objects/` folder contains every file that takes part in laying out your site or application.
+This folder may have stylesheets for the main parts of your site or application (header, footer, navigation, sidebar…), the grid system or even CSS styles for all your forms.

 ### Components folder